SPC-Some-Polish-Coders/PopHead/docs/premakeTutorial.md

 ## What is Premake
 Premake is an project build system.
 It can generate project files for several IDEs.
 Premake scripts are written in Lua.
+If you wanna see premake's website click [here](https://premake.github.io/).

 ## How to use Premake to generate PopHead project files
 We can use premake only from command line.
 There is no GUI for it.
 But don't worry.
 I assure you that it is very convinient and easy.